Holiday to Poland - Let's plan seven days and see the best places

-We can start our holiday to Poland from the capital of Poland.
+We can start our holiday in Poland from the capital of Poland.
 As it is located in the center of the country, it is a good starting point.
-You can then decide from where to depart.
+You can then decide where to depart.

 You can check the flights to both Warsaw and Krakow using our flight comparison engine.
 Then choose the best option according to your preferred criteria.

 Just note that the travel time between Krakow and Warsaw with a fast train (EIP or IC) is around 2 hours and 30 minutes and may cost from 15 to 35 euro (2nd Class).

 If it happens that you arrive at the Modlin airport, which is located around 45 minutes outside the city, no worries at all.
 You can find all the options you need in order to get to Warsaw city center.

 Perhaps you need some inspiration on Things to do in Warsaw with Kids and not Only?